labordynamicsinstitute/ldilab-manual/08-details-replication-report.md

 - Matlab R2019a
 - Intel Compiler 3.14152

+but always check what version you are actually using on the server you are using.
+For instance, as of Oct 2023, the version of Stata installed on CCSS Cloud is Stata 18, but on BioHPC, the standard version is still Stata 16.

 ###  Replication steps

 For every replication or reproducibility attempt, the list of steps a replicator undertakes is important to be listed.
 In principle, these steps should be specified in the README, but while the README contains instructions, this section should contain what you actually did.
 It should include details as to under what name the replicator saved a dataset downloaded from a website (if not the suggested name), or what minor edits were made to programs.

-- DO not include trivial details ("I downloaded the code and saved on my Desktop").
+- DO NOT include trivial details ("I downloaded the code and saved on my Desktop").
-- DO describe actions   that you did  as per instructions ("I added a config.do")
+- DO describe actions   that you did  as per instructions here ("I added a config.do") or as per the authors' README ("Ran main.do as per the README")
-- DO describe any other actions you needed to do ("I had to make changes in multiple programs"), without going into detail (the commit log can provide that information)
+- DO describe any other actions you needed to do ("I had to make changes in multiple programs").
+It is often helpful to provide additional detail, such as an excerpt of the error message, and the fix applied, allowing the author to read the report and fix the issues.
+Remember that the author will not have access to our Bitbucket repository, nor to the log files that might contain the errors.

 The description should allow the Data Editor and the authors to understand that everything was done as instructed.
 Deviations need to be described with enough detail that somebody else can reproduce the deviation!